-Sales assets your team will actually want to use
+Sales assets your team will actually use

 See services